onedata/onedata-documentation/docs/admin-guide/oneprovider/administration-panel.md

 # Administration panel

+## 🚧 Under construction! 🚧

+This section is still a work-in-progress and may have errors or missing information.

+[toc][1]

 The administration panel — in the form of the Onepanel service — is responsible for a range of functionalities related to managing the Oneprovider service cluster.
 Examples of tasks performed by Onepanel include: